About Our Work

 Breathwork: using the breath to calm the body, release tension, and reconnect with yourself.

-Every session is shaped by your needs, and somatic tools are woven in gently—whether you’re lying on a yoga mat, sitting on the couch, or simply noticing your breath together in conversation.
+Every session is shaped by your needs, and somatic tools are woven in gently, whether you’re lying on a yoga mat, sitting on the couch, or simply noticing your breath together in conversation.
 You don’t need any prior experience with these practices to benefit.
-Your body already holds the wisdom—we’re just learning to listen.
+Your body already holds the wisdom, and we are here to listen and learn.

 -